blbadger/blbadger.github.io/logistic-map.md

 First note that if two points $f(x_0), f^k(x_0), k > 2$ approach one another, then another point $f^{2k}(x_0)$ will also approach because $f(x_0)$ is near-periodic with period $k$.
 This means that, for the region mapped above, there are not only 7 but really a countably infinite number of less-unstable points that approach one another, and all are iterations from $x_0 = 1/2$ (and therefore orbits from this starting value).
 There are a countably infinite number of periodic orbits possible (see [here](https://blbadger.github.io/aperiodic-irrationals.html) for more on this), and therefore there are as many possible periodic orbits as there are less-unstable orbits that converge.
 Then the value the less-unstable orbits converge upon becomes stable with respect to those periodic orbits because they are all accounted for.

+Now note that all points plotted using any computer are, strictly speeaking, periodic: there are only so many possible values because computers use finite decimal precision.
+Therefore eventually all values repeat: thus each point plotted is really a member of a periodic orbit.
+As there are countably many periodic orbits possible and as countably many periodic orbits converge whenever two or more meet, the convergence value becomes stable for points that are plotted by a computer.